kahotsang/Analysis-of-Brazilian-Ecommerce-Dataset/README.md

 * R2WinBUGS

 ## Methodology
 I perform regression analysis on the dataset.
-Particularly, I model the delivery time using Generalized Linear Mixed Effect Model (GLMM) with Gamma distribution.
-This modeling is useful when I assume there is some correlation across the observations within the same cluster (here means the delivery time of order within the same customer city is correlated).
+Particularly, I model the delivery time using multi-level model (also called Generalized Linear Mixed Effect Model (GLMM).
+The first-level here refers to each order, while the second-level here refers to the customer city where the order is placed.
+This modeling is useful due to the following reasons:
+1. It is likely that there is some correlation across the order delivery time for the orders within the same customer city.
+2. I am interested in how the location of the customer affects the order delivery time (i.e. the second-level effect).

 ## Conclusion